-(3) Information Security
+(3) Cyber Security

-The latest worldwide outbreak of ransomware well alerted enterprises and institutions the importance of information security.
-We believe that the enterprises and institutions would increase their expenditure on the overall information security infrastructure, not only advanced threat protection for ransomware, but others like antivirus, anti-spam, firewall and etc.
+The recent outbreak of cyber attack well alerted enterprises and institutions the importance of cyber security.
+We believe that enterprises and institutions would increase their expenditure on overall cyber security infrastructure such as for network, systems, Internet of Things, data, web & email, cloud, etc.

-In order to capitalise the above mentioned opportunities, we are continuously strengthening our strategic relationship with our suppliers; our domain of specialised technical expertise on the latest and proven infrastructure solutions and a diversified customer base across private and public sectors.
+In order to capitalise the above mentioned opportunities, we are not only continuously strengthening our strategic relationship with our suppliers, but also enhancing our specialised technical expertise and domain knowhow on the latest and proven infrastructure solutions.
+We also strive to develop an even more diversified customer base across private and public sectors.

-While our Group has been focusing on the core IT infrastructure solutions business with the continual growth, we will explore any appropriate merger and acquisition opportunities for the enhancement of enterprise value.
+While our Group has been focusing on the core IT infrastructure solutions business with continual growth, we will explore any appropriate merger and acquisition opportunities for the enhancement of our enterprise value.
 This will only be carried out in cautious manner and has to be for the benefit of our Group and the shareholders' best interest.

-Last but not the least, we believe that the market conditions remain uncertain due to upward tendency of Hong Kong interest rate and risk of potential global trade war.
-We consider that might have negative impact on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.
-In conclusion, in view of the uncertain business environment, the Group will be cautious in managing the business risk; prepare to respond to the changes in such economic and business environment, and aim to strategically develop the Group's business to mitigate the said impacts.
-The Group will continue to focus on its core businesses and provide innovative and integrated IT infrastructure solutions to customers in both private and public sectors, to enable its enterprise and institution customers to extract maximum value from their IT engagements.
+Our Group believes that more and more enterprises and institutions are going to adopt digital transformation with the purpose not only to enhance their operation efficiency, but also create their own digital business models, which means to digitalize the business or make the business through online in their own ways.
+However, the Group's performance is likely to be affected by the uncertain global economy due to the US-China trade dispute and Brexit.
+We consider that might have negative impacts on our business volume and exert pressure on our pricing terms and hence on our profit margin and profitability.
+In conclusion, in view of the uncertain business environment, the Group will be cautious in managing the business risk; prepare to respond to the changes in such economic and business environment, and aim at strategically developing the Group's business to mitigate the said impacts.
+The Group will continue to focus on its core businesses and provide innovative and integrated IT infrastructure solutions to customers in both private and public sectors, so as to enable our enterprise and institution customers to extract maximum value from their IT engagements.